-New assessors and returning assessors needed further training in 2021-22 and were required to pass proficiencies with a score of 80% or higher.
-These proficiencies covered areas in Administration, English Language Arts (ELA), Mathematics, and Science.
-Returning QAs or QTs for the 2021-22 school year only needed to pass a Refresher Proficiency, again with a score of 80% or higher.
-The tables below contain data on the number of assessors (participants) in both New Assessor and Refresher Proficiency tests.
+All assessors, new assessors and returning assessors needed further training in 2022-23 and were required to pass a proficiency with a score of 80% or higher.
+The proficiency assessment covered areas in Administration, English Language Arts (ELA), Mathematics, and Science.
+Returning QAs or QTs for the 2022-23 school year needed to pass the same proficiency assessment, again with a score of 80% or higher.
+The tables below contain data on the number of assessors (participants) in proficiency tests.
 Included in the data is the number of attempts needed to attain a passing score as well as the average passing score of the participants.